thegworld/gtx-browser/services/device/generic_sensor/README.md

 concrete sensors.
 In most cases, concrete sensors should only define sensor-specific data structures and, if required, sensor configuration options.

-The same approach is applied to the implementation in Chromium, which was designed with the following requirements in mind:
+The same approach is applied to the implementation in GTx Browser, which was designed with the following requirements in mind:

 1. Share the crucial parts of functionality between the concrete sensor